AdobeDocs/commerce-admin.en/help/b2b/account-company-admin.md

 1. When complete, click **[!UICONTROL Save]**.

-   The individual account of the former company administrator remains in the system as an active individual user account in the company structure, assigned to the default user role.
+   The individual account of the former company administrator remains in the system as an active individual user account, assigned to the default user role.

    The system sends email notification of the change to the new and former company administrators.